DecentricCorp/Lightrail-API-Docs/README.md

 This repository hosts the API Blueprint file for the interactive documentation.
 Outside of those documents, there are additional resources that are listed under the [use-cases](/use-cases) and [feature deep-dive](/feature-deep-dive) sections.

-Note these documents are viewable either through the [GitHub repository](https://github.com/Giftbit/Lightrail-API-Docs) or alternative viewable through the [GitHub pages](https://giftbit.github.io/Lightrail-API-Docs/).
+Note these documents are viewable either through the [GitHub repository](https://github.com/Giftbit/Lightrail-API-Docs) or through the [GitHub pages](https://giftbit.github.io/Lightrail-API-Docs/).

 We love customer feedback and contributions, so please report any errors or suggestions via a pull request.